AiXia520/MLWSE/README.md

 3. Run `python lasso_stacking2_tune_parameter.py`, get `parameter sensitivity results`;

 #### Convergence Evaluation
 We analysis convergence of MLWSE-L1 and MLWSE-L21 by conducting experiments on the Emotions, Scene, Yeast and VirusGO datasets.
 The detailed results can be found in `result/stacking_iter_loss.xls` and `result/stacking2_iter_loss.xls`.
-You can also get result by using the following steps:
+You can also get results by using the following steps:
 1. `cd root/`;
 2. Run `python lasso_stacking.py`, get `MLWSE-L1 iter loss `;
 3. Run `python lasso_stacking2.py`, get `MLWSE-L21 iter losss`;